Ministry of Culture (Egypt)

 The Ministry of Culture of Egypt is a ministry responsible for maintaining and promoting the culture of Egypt.

 History and structure

-After Egypt's independence from Britain during the July 1952 Revolution, the new regime establsihed the Ministry of National Guidance in November of that year, giving it wide responsibilities over boadcasting, journalism, press attaches and film censoring, as well as manging tourism, museums, theatre productions, and popular culture.
+After Egypt's independence from Britain during the July 1952 Revolution, the new regime established the Ministry of National Guidance in November of that year, giving it wide responsibilities over broadcasting, journalism, press attaches and film censoring, as well as managing tourism, museums, theatre productions, and popular culture.
 It was considered based on the French model, but also shaped by the experiments of various Eastern Bloc countries with centralized production and dissemination of culture.
 The ministry was renamed by President Gamal Abdel Nasser in 1958 as the Ministry of Culture and National Guidance.